cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

  443    | REST API and UI.
 This port must be accessible when SSL is enabled.
  22     | For remote access to the manager from the Cloudify CLI.
 (Optional) 5671   | RabbitMQ.
 This port must be accessible from agent VMs.
- 53229  | File server.
-This port must be accessible from agent VMs.
  53333  | Internal REST communications.
 This port must be accessible from agent VMs.

 Additionally, when the Manager is part of a Cloudify Manager cluster, the following ports must be accessible from all the other nodes in the cluster: